 What if I have a medical condition that prevents me from wearing a mask?

-If you have a medical condition that prevents you from wearing a mask you must obtain a note from your primary care physician and contact ROHP or the BU Occupational Health Center via its COVID Hotline at 617-358-4990 prior to being cleared to enter a BU lab or facility.
+If you have a medical condition that prevents you from wearing a mask you must obtain a note from your primary care physician and contact ROHP or the BU Occupational Health Center via its COVID Support Line at 617-358-4990 prior to being cleared to enter a BU lab or facility.
 You will then be referred to the appropriate departments for further review of your situation.